Alexhuszagh/xcross/README.md

 ## xcross

-xcross is a Python script to automate building cross-compiling, similar to Rust's [cross](https://github.com/rust-embedded/cross).
+xcross is a Python script to provide "zero-setup" cross-compiling, similar to Rust's [cross](https://github.com/rust-embedded/cross).
 To use it, merely add `xcross` before any command along with a valid target.
-To configure, build, and make our project, we can do:
+To configure, build, and make a CMake project, run:

 ```bash
 export CROSS_TARGET=alpha-unknown-linux-gnu
 xcross cmake ..
 xcross make -j 5
 ```

-In addition, the images include emulators to run the produced binaries:

 ## run